 Check This: 5 Best Nuts for Diabetics – 3 will shock you

 You can reverse your heart disease by choosing heart attack prevention foods.
 Heart disease is triggered by excess intake of fat and cholesterol which are present in many foods.

 You must start eating food that prevent heart disease and let you live a normal life.
-Choosing a nutritious diet can improve your blood pressure, and cholesterol and reduce the chances of a heart attack.
+Choosing a plant-based diet can improve your blood pressure, and cholesterol and reduce the chances of a heart attack.
 The main goal of a heart-healthy diet is to avoid saturated fat, and sodium, and cut down on cholesterol intake.

 A heart-healthy diet includes –

 - Vegetables and fruits

 - Low-fat dairy foods

 Foods to avoid for heart attack –